kestra-io/docs/content/docs/06.enterprise/scim/okta.md

 ## Prerequisites

-- **Okta Account**: you need an Okta account with administrative privileges to configure SCIM provisioning.
+- **Okta Account**: an account with administrative privileges to configure SCIM provisioning.
 - **Enable multi-tenancy in Kestra**: tenants MUST be enabled in Kestra to support SCIM provisioning.
 You can enable tenants by setting the `kestra.ee.tenants.enabled` configuration property to `true`:

 ```yaml